rbackhouse/mpdjs/README.md

 mpdjs
 =====

+**Note** mpdjs is no longer actively developed.
+See [MaximumMPD](https://github.com/rbackhouse/MaximumMPD) for a replacement

 Music Player Daemon client written in javascript.

 A proxy running on a nodejs server provides the connection to the Music Play Daemon process.
 The Frontend is written using JQuery/JQuery Mobile/Backbone/Underscore.
 JavaScript optimization provided by Zazl (https://github.com/zazl/zazloptimizer).
 A WebSocket is used to push status updates to the browser.